evenmn/lammps-simulator/docs/source/runscript.rst

 Running a LAMMPS script
 =======================

 The simplest way of running a LAMMPS script is through the pre-made :code:`sim` simulation object.
-A LAMMPS simulation with the script :code:`script.in` can then easily be launched using
+A LAMMPS simulation with the script :code:`script.in` can then be launched using

 .. code-block:: python